 Colorado Law co-sponsors an annual Government and Public Interest Law Career Fair.
 Over 50 public service entities participated in the 2014 event.
 Participating organizations included:

-In January 2014, the CDO sponsored the 3rd Annual JD Pathways, a career conference that brought together 60 students and 80 attorneys, a number of whom work for public service employers.
-The conference included a Criminal Law Panel, a Local Government Panel, and a Public Interest Law Panel.
+In January 2015, the CDO sponsored the 4th Annual JD Pathways, a career conference that brought together 99 students and 78 attorneys, a number of whom work for public service employers.
+The conference included a Criminal Practice Panel, a Local Government Panel, and a Public Interest Law Panel.